The-beginning-of-the-sprout/.github/profile/README.md

 - 🌱 Learn and develop new technologies together.

-- 🔥 There are 5 members with the lead of NC_Minh
+- 🔥 There are 5 members

 <h2 align="center">🛠 Technologies and Tools 🛠</h2>
 <br>